NattapongSiri/conllu_core/README.md

 `CoNLL-U` is a kind of corpus file format that design to store parts of speech, morphological features, and syntactic dependencies.
 The dependencies is "content" based, not "function" based.
 For more explanation, see [here](https://en.wikipedia.org/wiki/Universal_Dependencies#Function_words)

 ## Minimum requirement
-- Node.js version > 8
+- Node.js version 8 or above
 - Any browser that support ES2015 (ES6)

 ## How to build